bytedeco/javacpp/README.txt

 java.lang.Exception: bar 42
 }}}

-In this example, the `FunctionPointer` object does not get created explicitly, but for those created from a class extended in Java, and allocated with a `native void allocate()` method, please remember to hang on to references in Java, or they will get garbage collected.
+In this example, the `FunctionPointer` object gets created implicitly, but to call a native function pointer, we could define one that instead contains a `native call()/apply()` method, and create an instance explicitly.
+Such a class can also be extended in Java to create callbacks, and like any other normal `Pointer` object, must be allocated with a `native void allocate()` method, so please remember to hang on to references in Java, as those will get garbage collected.
 As a bonus, `FunctionPointer.call()/apply()` maps in fact to an overloaded `operator()` from a C++ functor, which we can pass to functions by annotating parameters with `@ByVal` or `@ByRef`.

 ==Instructions for Android==